explorers-club/explorers-club/README.md

 Imagine Mario Party, but in a browser, set in an archipelagos in the Pacific ocean, with coconut-inspired characters.
 Players can play together straight from their phones and TVs, and join using a 4-digit code.

-Other inspiration we are drawing from: [Rocket Crab](https://github.com/tannerkrewson/rocketcrab), Mario Party, Destiny, BoardGameArena, Tabletop Simulator, Jackbox.TV
+Other inspiration we are drawing from: [Rocket Crab](https://github.com/tannerkrewson/rocketcrab), Destiny, BoardGameArena, Tabletop Simulator, Jackbox.TV

 ## Ways you can contribute